brimdata/zync/README.md

   - topic: TableC
     pool: Staging

-# ETLs define transformation rules from one or more input tables to
+# Transforms define rules from one or more input tables to
 # to an output table, using the routes to determine the pools where each
 # topic is stored.
-ETLs:
+transforms:
   - type: denorm // denorm or stateless
     where: |
       optional Zed Boolean expression to select this rule